 Imagine sitting next to a farmers’ field somewhere in the south of France and being served an early summer Niçoise salad.
 It’s too early for beans, but fleurs d’ail are in season.
 They are succulent, salty and garlicy.
-They are softened, not by cooking, but from a few weeks of fermentation.
+Softened, not by cooking, but from a few weeks of fermentation.

 - 2 cups of garlic scapes (or as many as you can find)